draperlaboratory/hope-policies/doc/out-markdown/policy-tests-build-system.md

     `install_kernels.py`.
 It invokes `doInstallPolicy()`, which is
     defined in `setup_test.py`.

-    I set breakpoints on `doInstallPolicy()` in order to find out what its inputs look like.
+    I set breakpoints on `doInstallPolicy(osPol, installPath)` in order to find out what its inputs look like.
 Here are some examples.

         # --- Invocation 1 ---
         osPol = ('osv.frtos.main.{pol}', ['none'], 'osv.frtos.main.none')